michaeluno/admin-page-framework/readme.txt

 * `section_title` - a text field type that will be placed in the section title so that it lets the user set the section title.

 = Custom Field Types =
 You can include your own custom field types when they are necessary.
-This enables to keep the main library file to be minimum as possible.
-The sample custom field types are included in the demo plugin.
+The reason that they are not built-in is to keep the library size as small as possible.
+The example custom field types are included in the demo plugin.

 * `geometry` - a location selector with the Google map.
 * `date`, `time`, `date_time` - date and time fields with the date picker.